 “After that, He poured water into a basin and began to wash His disciples’ feet, drying them with the towel that was wrapped around Him.”
 John 13:5

 On the night before His death, Jesus would teach the greatest lessons of His ministry to His disciples.
-The Master-teacher would use object lessons, symbols, and hands-on teaching to make His point.
+The Master-Teacher would use object lessons, symbols, and hands-on teaching to make His point.
 The first lesson was on servanthood; the second was on sacrifice.
-The first involved the washing of His disciples’ dirty feet – an act performed only by a servant, not a master.
-When He finished He didn’t say, “Now that I’ve washed your feet, you wash mine”, (as we would have done).
+The first involved the washing of His disciples’ dirty feet, an act performed only by a servant, not a master.
+He took off His outer garments, taking on the appearance of a slave boy.
+When He finished washing their feet, He didn’t say, “Now that I’ve washed your feet, you wash mine”, (as we would have done).
 Instead He said, “Now that I, your Lord and Teacher, have washed your feet, you wash one another’s feet” (John 13:14).
 You see, the way we express love to Jesus is by expressing love to one another.
 The way we serve Him is by serving others.

-The second lesson was around the table as He took the well-known elements of the Passover Meal and re-interpreted them as fulfilled by Him.
-The matzah bread, which was always pierced and always striped, represented His body.
+The second lesson was around the table as He took the familiar elements of the Passover Meal and re-interpreted them as fulfilled by Him.
+The matzah bread, (unleavened bread, always pierced and always striped), represented His body.
 The cup of redemption represented His blood shed for them.
-How unusual it must have been as Jesus brought new meaning to these ancient symbols.
-How amazing it must have been after His death and resurrection for His disciples to understand, with crystal clarity, what He meant.
+How unusual it must have been as Jesus brought new meaning to these ancient symbols; how amazing it must have been after His death and resurrection to understand with crystal clarity what He meant.
 And now we know as well.

 “The Master will dress Himself to serve and tell the servants to sit at the table, and He will serve them.”
 Luke 12:37

-Pray: Lord, thank You for Your amazing act of servanthood and Your example of sacrifice for me.
+Pray: Lord, thank you for your amazing act of servanthood and your example of sacrifice for me.
 I want to live the life of a servant.
-I will love someone for free today.
-In so doing, I will be expressing my love to You.
-Tonight I will remember the sleepless night You had as You were arrested, tried, beaten, and thrown into prison.
+I will love someone for free today and in so doing, I will be expressing my love to you.
+Tonight, as I lay my head down to rest I will remember the sleepless night you had as you were arrested, tried, and beaten.
+I worship you as the Servant and Lord of all.